gabceb/node-metainspector/README.md

 ![status](https://secure.travis-ci.org/gabceb/node-metainspector.png?branch=master)

-## Metainspector
+## Node-Metainspector

-MetaInspector is an npm for web scraping purposes.
-You give it an URL, and it lets you easily get its title, links, images, charset, description, keywords, meta tags....
+MetaInspector is an npm package for web scraping purposes.
+You give it an URL, and it lets you easily get its title, links, images, description, keywords, meta tags....

 Metainspector is inspired by the Metainspector gem by [jaimeiniesta](https://github.com/jaimeiniesta/metainspector)

 ### Scraped data